Robotic Lung Surgery

 What the da Vinci robotic system gives me is something I cannot achieve any other way: a magnified, three-dimensional high-definition view inside the chest; instruments that bend and rotate through a far wider range of motion than the human wrist; and the elimination of hand tremor.
 The result is greater precision, less tissue damage, and consistently better outcomes for patients.

-I lead the Cardiothoracic Surgery Robotics Advisory Panel at the Royal College of Surgeons of Edinburgh — the body that sets national guidance on robotic surgery in thoracic practice.
-At GSTT, 57.8% of lung cancer operations are now performed robotically, more than double the national average of 24%.
+I sit on the Surgical Specialty Board in Cardiothoracic Surgery at the Royal College of Surgeons of Edinburgh, and the Board has nominated me as its representative to the College’s Robotic Surgery Taskforce — the body shaping national guidance on robotic surgery across surgical specialties.
+At GSTT, 71.3% of anatomic resections are now performed robotically, more than double the national average of 24%.

 Dr Lawrence Okiror at the da Vinci surgical console — robotic lung surgery, London Bridge Hospital